 An Allentown bus accident lawyer is here for you whenever you are ready.
 Across the country, Americans rely on buses to get where they need to go.
 According to the American Public Transportation Association (APTA), Americans took 9.9 billion trips on public transportation last year.
-In fact, commuters take 34 million trips on buses, trains, and trolleys each workday.
+Commuters take 34 million trips on buses, trains, and trolleys daily.
 Allentown residents are no different.
-They travel by bus to work, school, appointments, and shopping centers every day.
-However, in the blink of an eye, a bus accident can change everything.
+They travel daily by bus to work, school, appointments, and shopping centers.
+However, a bus accident can change everything in the blink of an eye.

 If you or someone you love suffered an injury caused by a catastrophic collision, we are here to help.
-For more than six decades, our experienced bus crash lawyers have been fighting for accident victims and their families.
+Our experienced bus crash lawyers have fought for accident victims and their families for over six decades.
 Time and time again, our legal professionals win big for those suffering from injuries.

-Why Choose Munley Law for Your Bus Accident Case in Pennsylvania?
+Why Choose Munley Law for Your Bus Accident Case?

 Understanding Your Legal Rights After a Bus Accident

-Oftentimes a lawyer can help you prove that someone acted negligently.
-Negligence is a legal concept, and has a special meaning under Philadelphia law.
+Oftentimes, a lawyer can help you prove that someone acted negligently.
+Negligence is a legal concept and has a special meaning under Pennsylvania law.
 Typically, it just means that someone owed you a duty to act with a certain level of care, and they failed to act carefully, which caused your injury.

-In Pennsylvania, there are four elements of a negligence claim: duty, breach, causation, and compensation.
+In Pennsylvania, a negligence claim has four elements: duty, breach, causation, and compensation.

 - Duty: this means that the defendant, the person who did wrong, owed you a duty not to cause harm.
 Whether a duty exists is a complex question.
-But generally, a person owes you a duty to not cause foreseeable harm by their actions.
-That means that you can hold a bus driver, or a company, responsible, because they owed you a duty as a passenger, pedestrian, or someone else on the road.
+But generally, a person owes you a duty not to cause foreseeable harm by their actions.
+That means you can hold a bus driver or a company responsible because they owed you a duty as a passenger, pedestrian, or someone else on the road.

 - Causation: causation is simple in theory, but often a complex factual and legal issue.
 You must prove that the breach of a duty, what the wrongdoer did, caused your trauma.
 This can sometimes be difficult when it comes to bodily harm.
 That’s where expert witnesses come in.